glowkeeper/glowkeeper.github.io/assets/posts/poetry/ironies.md

 But this isn't about all that big stuff,
 Many have commented there enough.
 I'm talking on a scale much more easily grasped,
-About the stuff that has affected my arse.
+About the stuff that has affected _my_ arse.
 All the people that have come,
 And those that have gone.
 All the losses, the gains,
 And the things that changed.
-About the shifts that have affected me.
+About the shifts that have affected _me_.
 And all the different ironies.

 First, the thing that changed the most.
 The thing that haunts me - like a ghost.
 My kids decided to ditch me,
 To their mother, they did flee.
-An absent father's usually the game.
+An absent father's often the game.
 That's always sad and such a shame.
-But my kids have absented me.
+But my kids have absented _me_.
 Oh, the bitter irony.

 I no longer hear my youngests' tales,